-Owl Rock Technology Finance Corp. (the "Company") is a Maryland corporation formed on July 12, 2018.
+Blue Owl Technology Finance Corp. (f/k/a Owl Rock Technology Finance Corp.) (the "Company") is a Maryland corporation formed on July 12, 2018.
 The Company was formed primarily to originate and make debt and equity investments in technology-related companies based primarily in the United States.
 The Company intends to originate and invest in senior secured or unsecured loans, subordinated loans or mezzanine loans, and equity-related securities including common equity, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity.
 The Company's investment objective is to maximize total return by generating current income from its debt investments and other income producing securities, and capital appreciation from its equity and equity-linked investments.
 The Company intends to invest in a broad range of established and high growth technology companies that are capitalizing on the large and growing demand for technology products and services.
 These companies use technology extensively to improve business processes, applications and opportunities or seek to grow through technological developments and innovations.
 These companies operate in technology-related industries or sectors which include, but are not limited to, application software, systems software, healthcare information technology, technology services and infrastructure, financial technology and internet and digital media.
-Within each industry or sector, the Company intends to invest in companies that are developing or offering goods and services to businesses and consumers which utilize scientific knowledge, including techniques, skills, methods, devices and processes, to solve problems.
-The Company refers to all of these companies as "technology-related" companies and intends, under normal circumstances, to invest at least 80% of the value of its total assets in such businesses.
+Within each industry or sector, the Company intends to invest in companies that are developing or offering goods and services to businesses and consumers which utilize scientific knowledge, including technology-related'' companies as "technology-related'' companies and intends, under normal circumstances, to invest at least 80% of the value of its total assets in such businesses.